Installing a Bootloader on the MicroView

-This section will cover three readily available software tools that can be used to interact with your AVR ISP to burn a bootloader onto your MicroView.
+This section will cover two readily available software tools that can be used to interact with your AVR ISP to burn a bootloader onto your MicroView.
 Pick one that best suits your comfort level:

 - Arduino IDE – If you have the Arduino IDE installed, this is an easy GUI-based way to program your bootloader.

 - AVRDUDE (Command Line Utility – AVRDUDE is a command line utility which can be invoked to program AVR’s.
 This method is recommended only for advanced users.
 Unknown factors, like file locations and environment variables, come into play here, so you may have to slightly alter our example commands to get them to work on your computer.

 The Arduino method won’t give you instant gratification after burning the bootloader.
 The MicroView Demo code isn’t included with the bootloader, so you’ll have to upload it separately, after burning the bootloader.
 With AVRDUDE you can pinpoint the HEX file you want to upload, so you can upload the combined bootloader/MicroView Demo file and instantly discover if your MicroView is back to 100%.